IamEmmanuel0/countLetters/README.md

 # countLetters
-Counting the number of letters input my the user.
+Counting the number of letters input by the user.